Improving Access to Specialized Care For Myositis

 When in doubt, ask your doctor what resources and experts they’d recommend.
 “Many patients are reluctant to ask about other options, but they should.”
 Ask about studies or experts in your area studying your condition, he suggests.
 Don’t have an expert near you?
 Consider meeting with a specialist remotely via telehealth, or make a one-time trip for a consultation.
 “Even seeing a specialist for one visit or consult can make a big difference,” he says.
 That way, the specialist can collaborate with your usual doctor and help customize a treatment plan.

 Finally, he recommends connecting with support groups, either in person or online.
-Finding social support and validation, and sharing tips can go a long way toward improving quality of life for people living with rare disease.
+Finding social support and validation, and sharing tips can go a long way toward improving the quality of life for people living with rare diseases.

 If you would like to learn more about the MINT study, please check out this useful webinar.